Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Manual dispatch relies on human experience and instinct.
 Dispatchers look at incoming orders, weigh available resources, and make calls based on what they know about routes, drivers, and customers.
 Experienced dispatchers build real intuition over time—but even the best ones can only hold so many variables in their head at once.

 Automated dispatch software handles exponentially more data points.
 It simultaneously evaluates driver performance metrics, vehicle fuel efficiency, real-time traffic conditions, customer preferences, regulatory requirements, and cost optimization across hundreds of scenarios.
+The result?
+Error rates for repetitive administrative work drop by up to 75% after automation.

 That gap gets hard to ignore when things get complicated.
 Imagine 50 new orders flooding in during lunch rush, three drivers calling out sick, and a jackknifed truck blocking your main route.
 Human dispatchers would struggle to process all these variables quickly, but automated systems analyze them in seconds and deliver practical solutions.